 The Gran Hotel de la Ciudad de Mexico was built in 1899 as another department store, the Mercantile Center.
-Adjoining the Zócalo on the west side, it became a hotel in 1966, for a time even a Howard Johnson.
+Adjoining the Zócalo on the west side, it became a hotel in 1966.
+For a time it was even a Howard Johnson's.

 Despite the columns, this too was framed with iron.

-The Casino Español was finished in 1903 in anticipation of a visit from Alfonso XIII, who never came.
+The Casino Español was finished in 1903 in anticipation of the visit from Alfonso XIII that never transpired.

 A late touch of Art Nouveau by the architect Paul Dubois in 1929.